 The company’s ZenUI Android skin is the most attracting part of any ZenFone.
 The huge imaginative takes on Android customization side garnished with all the useful features have made ZenFone an utter beauty.
 The shortcut to messaging apps and dialer and camera lies on the lock screen itself.
 The timeline here is neater than ever along with the options to larger or smaller the icons and even hide them as per need.
 The lock screen also delivers a comfortable display of weather, and alarm status.

 The screen though delivers a very weak resolution containing 480×854 pixels.
-Besides the very common features like WI-Fi b/g/n, Bluetooth 4.0, 64 GB micro SD card support, FM Radio, 5 mega pixel rear and 640*480 pixels VGA camera the ZenFone C also has proximity sensor, ambient light sensor and an accelerometer.
-Not a revelation or a vision according to such priced smartiee but surely delivers the basics and the needed.
+Besides the very common features like WI-Fi b/g/n, Bluetooth 4.0, 64 GB micro SD card support, FM Radio, 5 mega pixel rear and 640*480 pixels VGA camera the ZenFone C also has a proximity sensor, ambient light sensor, and an accelerometer.
+Not a revelation or a vision according to such priced smarties but surely delivers the basics and the needed.

-On having a look over the preloaded Apps:
+On having a look at the preloaded Apps: